 - Currency Strength Color Desk – Gives you an overall view of the market in a compact view.
 By comparison with the other 2 indicators, this one works with all TFs and shows the summarized result info by painting currencies with different colors.
 It also provides a final recommendation for each currency, using all time frames for making assessments.

 Obviously, we’re going to show you how to combine all the 3 main features and trade like a pro.

-At this point, we’re going to show you three different trading strategies that you can follow to properly read the strength and weakness of the major currencies.
+At this point, we’re going to show you three different trading strategies that you can follow to properly read the strengths and weaknesses of the major currencies.

-Note* Our proprietary indicator is so versatile that can be used in more than one approach.
+Note* Our proprietary indicator is so versatile that it can be used in more than one approach.